kodekloudhub/community-faq/etcd-faq.md

 1. Edit the manifest file for `etcd` on the controlplane node.
 This is found in <br>`/etc/kubernetes/manifests/etcd.yaml`.
 1. Scroll down to the `volumes` section and find the volume that describes the data directory (see below).
-1. Edit the `hostPath/path` of the volume with name `etcd-data` from `/var/lib/etcd` to `/var/lib/etcd-from-backup` (or whichever directory you used for the restore command).
+1. Edit the `hostPath.path` of the volume with name `etcd-data` from `/var/lib/etcd` to `/var/lib/etcd-from-backup` (or whichever directory you used for the restore command).
 Note that you *do not* change the `--data-dir` command line argument to `etcd` in the container's command specification.
 1. Wait about 30 seconds for `etcd` to reload.

 This is the section in `etcd.yaml` that you need to find...